Storms lash Pampas, Argentine farmers start to fret

 By Hugh Bronstein

-BUENOS AIRES After watching their corn and soy plants get cooked alive by drought last season, Argentine farmers welcomed the recent onset of rains as they gear up to sow the new crop.
+BUENOS AIRES, Aug 15 After watching their corn and soy plants get cooked alive by drought last season, Argentine farmers welcomed the recent onset of rains as they gear up to sow the new crop.

 But storms in the last week have been so intense that growers are starting to worry that their fields could become swamped before September and October planting.
 The concerns come as an increasingly hungry world looks to Argentina to make up for low U.S. corn yields that have sent global prices soaring.